Consumer Product MDL-2738 Settlement Proposed District of New Jersey

 State Consumer Protection Settlement — $700 Million

-Johnson & Johnson agreed to pay $700 million to settle talc-related consumer protection claims brought by 42 states.
+Johnson & Johnson agreed to pay $700 million to settle talc-related consumer protection claims brought by 42 states and the District of Columbia.
+The agreement in principle was announced in January 2024; the definitive settlement and consent judgments followed on June 11, 2024.
 This settlement addressed claims that J&J made deceptive statements about the safety of its talc products but did not resolve individual personal injury lawsuits.

 2025